Azure/terraform-azurerm-lz-vending/modules/subscription/README.md

 ## Overview

-Creates a subscription alias, optionally in the specified management group.
+Creates a subscription alias, and optionally manages management group association for the resulting subscription.

 ## Notes